 People who purchase junk silver quickly realize that it is the furthest thing from junk seeing that there are few items able to give you as large of a return on your investment as junk silver can.

 Another way of looking at junk silver is that you are investing in pieces of American history.
 Since most of the coins you receive when you purchase junk silver are from 1965 or earlier, you are getting a rare opportunity to own coins that have existed for well over 40 years now.
 Though many of the coins show visible signs of wear and tear, they are a testament to the durability of American currency over the years.
 Few other types of silver coins are as historically relevant as some of our junk silver is.

-Some of the coins you will find in the bags of junk silver are 90% US coins dated before 1965.
+One of the most popular types of junk silver are 90% US coins dated before 1965.
 In these bags there will be random assortments of coins including quarters, dimes, and even half-dollars.
 There is not always a rhyme or reason as to how many of a certain coin you will receive, though they will certainly all be 90% silver.

 40% junk silver coins will almost always be Kennedy Half-Dollars.
 These particular coins are dated between the years of 1965 and 1970.